NewsSite mapContact Choose Language

 − having become fully disabled for work until his spouse’s death or within one year of his spouse’s death, or

 − one or more children are left after his spouse’s death and are entitled to survivor’s pension, and the widower performs parental duties towards the child/children.
-The widower who within the duration of the right stemming from having one or more children entitled to survivor’s pension becomes fully disabled for work, maintains the right to survivor’s pension during the period of being fully disabled for work.
+The widower, who within the duration of the right stemming from having one or more children entitled to survivor’s pension becomes fully disabled for work, maintains the right to survivor’s pension during the period of being fully disabled for work.

 A child becomes eligible for survivor’s pension and is entitled to it until turning 15 yeras of age.